-Disclosures: ABM Kamrul-Hasan, Ajit Kumar Paul, Mohammad Nurul Amin, Md Abu Jar Gaffar, Md Asaduzzaman, Mohammad Saifuddin, Marufa Mustari, Md Jahangir Alam, Mohammad Moin Shahid, KM Nahid-Ul-Haque, Muhammad Shah Alam, Md Motiur Rahman, Samir Kumar Talukder, Md Abdul Kader, Farhana Akter, Mohammad Abdul Hannan, Palash Kumar Chanda, Muhammed Abu Bakar and Shahjada Selim have no conflicts of interest to declare in relation to this article.
+Disclosures: ABM Kamrul-Hasan, Ajit Kumar Paul, Mohammad Nurul Amin, Md Abu Jar Gaffar, Md Asaduzzaman, Mohammad Saifuddin, Marufa Mustari, Md Jahangir Alam, Mohammad Moin Shahid, KM Nahid-Ul-Haque, Muhammad Shah Alam, Md Motiur Rahman, Samir Kumar Talukder, Md Abdul Kader, Farhana Akter, Mohammad Abdul Hannan, Palash Kumar Chanda, Muhammed Abu Bakar and Shahjada Selim have no financial or non-financial relationships or activities to declare in relation to this article.

-Acknowledgment: The authors would like to thank the nurses and paramedics of the involved hospitals who assisted in data collection.
+Acknowledgment: The authors would like to thank the nurses and paramedics of the hospitals involved, who assisted in data collection.

-Review Process: Double-blind peer review
+Review Process: Double-blind peer review.

 Compliance with Ethics: All procedures were followed in accordance with the responsible committee on human experimentation and with the Helsinki Declaration of 1975 and subsequent revisions.
-Informed consent was received from the patient involved in this case study.
+Informed consent was received from the patients involved in this research survey.